50 Best Nursing Careers Based by Salary

 23. Nursing Services Instructor

-What to expect: Having the heart of an educator, being able to plan, organize, and carry out “in service” programs that will keep the nurses on your unit excited about what they are doing, and eager to do it better, will make you successful in this field.
-Nurses who are stressed out, or burned out, maybe experience that reality because of the workload, but possibly because of not being adequately prepared for changes that have occurred in approaches and technology.
+What to expect from these nursing jobs: Having the heart of an educator, and being able to plan, organize, and carry out “in-service” programs that will keep the nurses on your unit excited about what they are doing, and eager to do it better, will make you successful in this field.
+Registered Nurses who are stressed out, or burned out, maybe experience that reality because of the workload, but possibly because of not being adequately prepared for changes that have occurred in approaches and technology.
 An educator tuned in to current reality can make a world of difference by being relevant, and sensitive to colleagues.
 Expect to take a lot of initiative and use your own experience to make a difference for others.
 Having a background in education will help you be successful.

 Median salary: $79,200